alpha-nero1/Simple-Web-UI/README.md

 - `getStaticProps()`: "This is possible because getStaticProps only runs on the server-side.
 It will never run on the client-side.
 It won’t even be included in the JS bundle for the browser.
 That means you can write code such as direct database queries without them being sent to browsers."
     + "Because it’s meant to be run at build time, you won’t be able to use data that’s only available during request time, such as query parameters or HTTP headers."

+- SEO: "The main objective of Google's search engine is to give users the best results possible while taking localization and misspellings into account.
+In every case, Google cares about giving users a fast and smooth result with great website experience"

+- Page experience is becoming part of google's rankings: https://developers.google.com/search/blog/2021/04/more-details-page-experience

 &nbsp;